Translate:

 The Roseville Alano Club is a nonprofit organization that serves the 12-step community in Placer County as well as the greater Sacramento area.
 Our social club is open 7 days a week and provides a relaxing and enjoyable atmosphere for those in the program of recovery.

-We are a private membership club, that is organized and operated solely for a social and recreational purpose and that is not open to the general public.
-While as everyone over 18 is welcome to come visit and enjoy the social but relaxing atmosphere of the club; THE Clubhouse is open only to Club members and their
+We are a private Clubhouse, that serves as a soul to our community’s social interactions, sobriety wellness and sense of fellowship.
+While as everyone over 18 is welcome to come visit and enjoy the social but relaxing atmosphere of the club; the Clubhouse is open only to Club members and their

 "bona fide guests.”